EPCCed/2025-10-22_GreenHPC_Bham/episodes/measurement.md

 #### Add in energy from plant overheads

 As well as the energy used by the system itself, there is also the energy used by the plant that supplies power and cooling to the HPC system.
-Different data centres have different sizes of overheads and this is given by PUE (Power Use Efficiency) which we met earlier in this lesson.
+Different data centres have different sizes of overheads and this is given by PUE (power use efficiency) which we met earlier in an earlier episode.
 For example, a PUE of 1.25 indicates that an additional 25% energy use is added on top of the system energy use to account for the plant.

 The PUE will vary with outside weather conditions at the data centre.
 For the ARCHER2 example, PUE is typically less than 10% so, as a conservative estimate, they add an additional 10% energy use to the total to account for plant overheads.